 If you have a central air conditioner, duct leaks are one of the main causes of loss of conditioned air.
-According to energy star, 20% of the air that moves through the ducts is lost due to leaks.
+20 to 30 percent of the air that moves through the ducts is lost due to leaks.
 You can prevent loss of conditioned air by sealing and insulating ducts.

 Air conditioners can suffer from an overwhelming variety of problems.

 If your AC is troubling you and you are at your wit’s ends trying to figure out what the problem is, read this handy guide to common AC problems and how to fix them.

 Should You Repair or Replace an Air Conditioner?

 One of the most common questions homeowners have as when confronted with a significant repair is whether it is worth repairing an air conditioner or buy a brand new one.
 Whether you choose to repair or replace your air conditioner depends on several factors.

 The average lifespan of an air conditioner is between 10-15 years.
 If your AC is at the end of its lifespan, it may not be worth investing the money to repair it.
 A possible exception is when your AC is very well maintained, and your repairman predicts it can last for another few years with good performance.